louis-manabat/CICD-Helm_and_Kubernetes/README.md

 ## Pre-setup

-### Pack
-The following command will dockerise the solution into a Docker image for future use.

-    make pack

 ### Bootstrap
 The following command will create some files to make a remote backend.
 Run the command **once only** and them copy the two values into the respective variables in *main.tf* in the infra directory.